 Although the FDIC has removed its list of merchants it classified as “high risk,” banks still have the right to scrutinize high risk merchant accounts the same as before.
 While this may open the door for a few more merchant accounts to access bank payment processing, the majority of legitimate businesses listed will still be met with apprehension, and strict guidelines, by banks and traditional payment processors.
-Owners of high risk businesses should stick with reputable third party payment processors that know how to navigate the high risk industry, protect your client transactions, and increase your revenue through strategic payment processing.
+Owners of high risk businesses should stick with reputable third-party payment processors that know how to navigate the high risk industry, protect their client transactions, and increase their revenue through strategic payment processing.

 Contact us to open a high risk merchant account today